 Nuclear electric generation could make a major contribution to a decarbonized world as a reliable source of base load power.
 Nuclear can also be used for load following applications, but they are not its best application.
 Nuclear generation currently represents approximately 20% of US power generation.
-It accounts for the generation of approximately 2400 TWh/year of power generation globally.
+It accounts for approximately 2400 TWh/year of power generation globally.